df7cb/newpid/README.md

 multiple daemons that all use the same local port at the same time.
 Invoking "newnet" is equivalent to "newpid -n".

+With -i, CLONE_NEWIPC starts a new IPC namespace.

 Needed capabilities are CAP_SYS_ADMIN and CAP_NET_ADMIN.
 Alternatively, newpid will drop privileges when installed suid root.